jrfonseca/memtrail/README.markdown

 About
 =====

-THIS IS WORK IN PROGRESS AND IS NOT READY FOR GENERAL CONSUMPTION.

 **memtrail** is a `LD_PRELOAD` based memory debugger/profiler for Linux.

 There are already many other open-source memory debugging/profiling tools for